AlberVicky09/HN_Formation_Projects/README.md

 # HN_Formation_Projects
-This repository contains the two projects developed for the .Net formation given by HN Services
+This repository contains the projects developed for the .Net formation given by HN Services

 ·Project 1<br/>
   Development of a webpage using HTML/CSS.
 Webpage for a graphic design company with various services.<br/><br/>